Religious policies of Constantine the Great: Ban on new temples and pillaging the old

 Most of these sites had been "polluted" by pagan shrines and needed "desacrilization" or deconsecration before they could be used.
 (The practice of "cleansing" a sacred site of its previous spiritual influences was not limited to Christians.)
 According to Bayliss, the historical writings of Prudentius indicate the deconsecration of a temple merely required the removal of the cult statue and altar.
 However, this was often extended to the removal or even destruction of other statues and icons, votive stelae and all other internal imagery and decoration.
 Such objects were not always destroyed, some were desacralized or "cleansed" by having crosses chiseled onto them and perhaps a rite performed over them.
 Some were simply relocated and displayed as works of art.
 For example, the Parthenon frieze was preserved after the Christian conversion of the temple, although in modified form.

 Constantine and his successors brought wealth, peace, and the opportunity to build a strong local position, to the churches.
 Christianity had already shown itself as able to distribute money in support of its religious causes; following the Roman tradition of endowments, Constantine became a donor of over-powering generosity.
 After 320, Constantine supported the Christian church with his patronage, built basilicas, and endowed the church with land and other wealth.
 He set up St.Peter's in Rome and San Giovanni in Laterano; in Antioch, he built a large golden domed octagon and the Church of the Holy Sepulchre in Jerusalem.

-The construction of the Church of the Holy Sepulcher, and other churches built by Constantine after his mother the empress Helena undertook a trip to Palestine (326–328 AD), were only the beginning.
+The construction of the Church of the Holy Sepulchre, and other churches built by Constantine after his mother the empress Helena undertook a trip to Palestine (326–328 AD), were only the beginning.
 By the end of the Byzantine period (235/325 - 614 AD), Mark A. Meyers writes that approximately 400 churches and chapels, along with over a hundred new synagogues, had been built in Palestine and Jordan.

 Under Constantine, most of the temples remained open for the official pagan ceremonies and for the more socially acceptable activities of 'libation' and the offering of incense.
 Church restrictions opposing the pillaging of pagan temples by Christians were in place even while the Christians were being persecuted by the pagans.
 Despite the polemic of Eusebius, Constantine's principal contribution to the downfall of the temples lay primarily in his neglect of them.